None Value¶

 NoneType

-The None keyword is used to define a null value, or no value at all.
 None is not the same as 0, False, or objects that have no length.
 None is a built in data type (NoneType).

-Checking for None
+Checking for None¶

 When checking if a variable is None use is and is not.
 Do not use == and != to check if something is None.